svanimpe/fcats-workshop/README.md

 swift package generate-xcodeproj
 ```

-As before, first build the project, then set the executable and run the app to make sure everything is working fine.
+First build the project, then select the executable from the scheme menu and run the app to make sure everything is working fine.

 You can now add the remaining sources.
 You'll also need to copy over the **public** and **Views** directories.